Dave Witte: Bands

 Witte has been in numerous bands since the early 1990s.
 He has never been in just one band, and he has been in up to five or six bands at once.
 He has recorded many studio albums with bands, toured with many other bands, or formed his own bands always keeping busy playing music.

 Current bands

 Municipal Waste (2004–present)

 Witte joined Municipal Waste in 2004, after previous drummer Brandon Ferrel left the band.
 In 2005 Municipal Waste released their first album with Witte on drums, Hazardous Mutation.
 Since then they have released Massive Aggressive in 2009.
-Their most recent album, The Fatal Feast came out in 2012.
+Their album, The Fatal Feast came out in 2012.
 According to Witte Massive Aggressive is the best album the band has done to date.